• Home

 • Speech

-For high school speech students, we offer synchronous competition in all NSDA Main Speech Events (DI, HI, POI, Info, OO, Extemp) with the following exceptions: Extemp will be one division that will combine International and Domestic topics.
-We also offer a division of Declamation (also known as OI), and a division of Impromptu Speaking.
+For high school speech students, we offer synchronous competition in all NSDA Main Speech Events (DI, HI, POI, Info, OO, Duo, Extemp) with the following exceptions: Extemp will be one division that will combine International and Domestic topics.
+Duo will be Asynchronous.
+We also offer a division of Declamation (also known as OI), a division of Impromptu Speaking, and a division of Prose and Poetry (to include both Prose & Poetry Interp and Original Prose & Poetry).

 MIDDLE SCHOOL